deeptanshu04/StreamingCodes/README.md

 6. check_valid_streaming : Check if a particular generator matrix belongs to a valid streaming code. can also check for valid burst erasure correcting codes by setting only_burst input to 1.
 7. simulate_all_fast: Simulate the different codes and outputs an array of packet loss rates.
 8. final_script_fast: To run simulate_all_fast for multiple epsilons.
+9. mat files: Generator matrices for construction A and Random Code (Fong et al.) used in our simulation.